les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-31-une-equipe-pluridisciplinaire-scrum-agile-est-un-groupe-de-jdr.markdown

 Let’s go back to reality again from our RPG world.
 I hope the parallel to reality is quite clear, in that the scrum team members should have the ability to assume others roles when needed.
 To give you an example: if the the web application that you are building have somehow a lot of user interface issues due to technical difficulties and unforseen complexity, it’s possible for the backend developer to actually give the user interface developer a hand.
 Even if the backend developer is not highly trained in user interface development, he/she should have some knowledge of coding that he can contribute on fixing the easier defects.
 This is the same with the user interface designer and the business analyse, they can either help with the user interface development or helping the tester.

 Retournons de nouveau de notre monde de JdR à la réalité.
 J'espère que le parallèle avec la réalité est assez clair, dans le sens où les membres de l'équipe scrum devraient avoir la capacité d'assumer le rôle des autres si nécessaire.
-Pour vous donner un exemple : si l'application web que vous êtes en train de réaliser a d'une quelconque manière des problèmes d'interface utilisateur en raison de difficultés techniques et de complexités inattendues, il est possible pour le développeur dorsal de donner un coup de main au développeur d'interface utilisateur.
-Même si le développeur dorsal n'est pas très entraîné dans le développement d'interface utilisateur, il/elle devrait avoir quelque connaissance en développement afin qu'il puisse contribuer dans la correction des anomalies les plus faciles.
+Pour vous donner un exemple : si l'application web que vous êtes en train de réaliser a d'une quelconque manière des problèmes d'interface utilisateur en raison de difficultés techniques et de complexités inattendues, il est possible pour le développeur backend de donner un coup de main au développeur d'interface utilisateur.
+Même si le développeur backend n'est pas très entraîné dans le développement d'interface utilisateur, il/elle devrait avoir quelque connaissance en développement afin qu'il puisse contribuer dans la correction des anomalies les plus faciles.
 C'est la même chose avec le concepteur d'interface utilisateur et l'analyste métier, ils peuvent soit aider dans le développement d'interfaces utilisateur soit aider le testeur.

 Like our magic user in the example above, the user interface developer must not divert from the highest priority item at the moment which is continuing the UI development and fixing the defects.
 While the same applies with the tester, he/she must continue with continuous testing as it is important to the UI developement progress, it wouldn’t be advisable for him/her to abandon the testing role and start helping with development.